 Whether you're giving a wedding toast, a TED talk, or an important address to an audience of thousands, you want your words to resonate.
-In the wake of the State of the Union address, here are nine keys to success from some of the best public speakers in history.
+On the eve of the State of the Union address, here are nine keys to success from some of the best public speakers in history.

 They are authentic.

 Many advisors will tell you to open a speech with a joke, but that's not always good advice, especially if your persona or the subject of your speech doesn't readily lend itself to humor.
 It's far more important to strive for authenticity, and connection.
 This is why President George W. Bush's short speech in 2001 at Ground Zero resonated in a way his prepared remarks never could.
 Also, have you watched the beautiful speech that Malala Yousafzai gave at the United Nations last year?
 Pitch perfect.

 Bottom line: The more open and honest you are, the more you'll likely connect.